kyungjae-lee/engineers-notebook/mcu-peripheral-drivers/spi-application-3.md

 	GPIOBtn.GPIO_PinConfig.GPIO_PinPuPdControl = GPIO_PIN_NO_PUPD;
 		/* External pull-down resistor is already present (see the schematic) */ GPIO_Init(&GPIOBtn);
-}
+} /* End of GPIO_ButtonInit */

 /**
  * GPIO_LEDInit()
  * Desc.	: Initializes a GPIO pin for LED
  * Param.	: None
- * Returns	: None
+ * Return	: None
  * Note		: N/A
  */
 void GPIO_LEDInit(void)
 {
 	GPIO_Handle_TypeDef GPIOLed;

 	/* Zero-out all the fields in the structures (Very important!
-GPIOLed and GPIOBtn
+GPIOLed
-	 * are local variables whose members may be filled with garbage values before
+	 * is a local variable whose members may be filled with garbage values before
 	 * initialization.
 These garbage values may set (corrupt) the bit fields that
 	 * you did not touch assuming that they will be 0 by default.
 Do NOT make this
 	 * mistake!